 During his speech, Sir Paul reflected on the University’s progress over the past year by sharing news of the University’s recent investments in the estate.
-He explained that investments made under the Strategic Plan 2012 to 2016 are beginning to show returns and emphasised that City is now top in London for student satisfaction.
+He explained that investments made under the Strategic Plan 2012 to 2016 are beginning to show returns.
 Sir Paul said:

 Our investments are now bearing fruit.
 More than three-quarters of our submitted research was rated world-leading or internationally excellent in the most recent Government research quality exercise.
 40 per cent of our total academic staff now produce research of this quality.
 The satisfaction of our students has never been higher and we now have the most satisfied university students in London.